kevin-wangzefeng/kubeedge/docs/proposals/device-crd.md

 // the actual state to the cloud.
 Offline device interaction in the edge is possible via twin
 // properties for control/command operations.
 type Twin struct {
-	// Required: The property name for which the expected/actual values are reported.
+	// Required: The property name for which the desired/reported values are specified.
 	// This property should be present in the device model.
 	PropertyName string `json:"propertyName,omitempty"`
 	// Required: the expected attribute value for this property.